-While buying a new home, you always need to crosscheck a variety of aspects from papers to landscape and fence.
+While buying a new home, you always need to cross check a variety of aspects from paperwork to landscaping and fencing.
 Have you ever considered cross checking the roofing system?
 If you are planning to buy a new home, it is always advisable to check the roofing thoroughly.
 A roof is a major investment and will have a large impact on the purchase price of the home, as well as the home’s overall property value.

 What Type of Roof Does the Home Have?

-The type of roofing material used will determine how much maintenance it will need, as well as how long it will last.
-Materials range in cost and in the amount of care they will need over the life of the roof.
+The type of roofing material used will determine how much maintenance it will need and how long it will last.
+Materials range in cost and in the amount of care needed over the lifespan of the roof.

 What Residential Roofing Company Installed the Roof?

-For complete satisfaction, you must call a professional roofing contractor to inspect the existing roof and suggest the repairs needed, if any.
+For complete satisfaction, call a professional roofing contractor to inspect the existing roof and suggest any repairs, if needed.